extism/python-pdk/README.md

 # => "{\"count\":4}"
 ```

+### Debugging

+To improve your debugging experience and get more information for panics
+and crashes, you should set the `EXTISM_ENABLE_WASI_OUTPUT` env var.

 ## How it works

 This works a little differently than other PDKs.
 You cannot compile Python to